gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet glanced at Sindy.
 "They're mostly harmless if you don't bother them."

-"If you say so."
+Captain Leung shook his head.
-Captain Leung jerked his chin at Sindy.
+"That's not a chance we can afford to take.
-"You two seem to be getting along."
+Anyway, you two seem to be getting along."

 "I guess," Violet said,
 focusing on the bracelet she was braiding.